KUSO-GAMES/FateArcadeTranslation/README.md

 WARNING: I have not made enough progress to validate translation additions in-game yet.

 User experience may vary.
 Added translations contributed through mixed methods (legacy FGO mobile, prior knowledge) and machine translation.
 Translations/Sprites are subject to change as I continue working on the project.
+This is a very basic modification to some constant UI stuff across a few of the singularities and general game UI.

 *** WARNING: Please update your game version to the latest base version with additions you want to use BEFORE replacing the files with those in the translation pack. ***